About Working with Global High Participants in Your Groups

 The Value of Structured Social Engagement

-These days it is common knowledge in my communities that social engagement is beneficial to people’s emotional and physical health.
-Social engagement has quite a positive effect on us when we feel relatively safe and when within that context, we are able to comfortably relate to other humans and/or animals.
-During gatherings or trainings, opportunities for social engagement enable participants to feel connected to other individuals in the group and thus to feel a greater sense of connection and belonging in the group overall.
-Both that sense of connection and the physiological effects of engaging the ventral vagal branch of the nervous system will then tend to cause the participants to focus better and retain more during the more cognitive portions of the program.
+These days it is common knowledge in many communities that social engagement is beneficial to people’s emotional and physical health.
+Social engagement has quite a positive effect on us when we feel relatively safe and when within that context, we are able to comfortably relate to others, both human and nonhuman (such as pets).
+A sense of connection and the physiological effects of engaging the ventral vagal branch of the nervous system that can result from effective social engagement will then tend to cause the participants to focus better and retain more during the more cognitive portions of the program.

 Note that interactions between the presenter and the group – such as Q&A or group discussions – will tend to have some of the same effects, but these are likely to leave some participants feeling disconnected.